Comparison

 Bottom line upfront

-Rain is cheaper per GB and much simpler to understand.
-MTN wins on rural and highway coverage, and has better voice call integration for prepaid users who need both data and calls.
+MTN has cut its prices sharply and is now cheaper per GB on most bundle sizes.
+Rain stays simple with flat pricing and unlimited home plans.
+MTN also wins on rural and highway coverage, and has better voice call integration for prepaid users who need both data and calls.

 Price Comparison